ijerosimic/Stock-Trader-App/README.md

 # stock_trader_app
 ```
-simple app for buying and selling stocks. the app is connected to firebase database.
+simple app for buying and selling stocks. data is stored in firebase.
 ```

 ## Project setup